spring-labs/ameba-lib/README.md

 appropriate converter to convert from JSON into the corresponding client specific class.
 A similar concept is included in [JSON Siren]
 (https://github.com/kevinswiber/siren).

-Beside the response encapsulation ameba-lib provides an abstract base class, that provides HATEOS and Jackson support (`org.ameba.http.AbstractBase`).
+Beside the response encapsulation ameba-lib provides an abstract base class, that provides HATEOAS and Jackson support (`org.ameba.http.AbstractBase`).
 Some filter implementations for multi-tenancy and SLF4J context propagation are provided as well.

 ### Mapper abstraction (0.7+)